 - 7.2.13.
-The firm/holding company must undertake appropriate due diligence to satisfy itself that each individual performing a CF role is fit and proper to perform that role and to be in a position to certify same. - 7.2.14.
-Guidance on the specific due diligence to be undertaken and on how firms/holding companies should determine the standard of fitness and probity to a particular CF role is provided in detail in the Guidance on the Fitness and Probity Standards, a summary of which is set out below. - 7.2.15.
-On the basis of shortcomings relating to firms' compliance with the ongoing fitness and probity obligations, and specifically initial and ongoing due diligence process, and in the context of compliance with Section 21 of the 2010 Act and the Certification Regulations, the Central Bank has revised its expectations in relation to due diligence23 to reflect its view that:
+The firm/holding company must undertake appropriate due diligence to satisfy itself that each individual performing a CF role is fit and proper to perform that role and be in a position to certify same. - 7.2.14.
+Guidance on the specific due diligence to be undertaken and on how firms/holding companies should determine the standard of fitness and probity to a particular CF role is provided in detail in the Guidance on the Fitness and Probity Standards, a summary of which is set out below.

-- all due diligence is applicable to the CF population to which the certification requirement applies; - all due diligence must be performed prior to appointment and on an ongoing basis, with limited exceptions relevant prior to appointment only (e.g. reference checks, interview or application, or record of previous experience) or which are applicable only in certain circumstances; and - self-certification is sufficient only in respect of certain due diligence, while the majority must be assessed by the firm/holding company itself.
+- 7.2.15.
+On the basis of shortcomings relating to firms' compliance with the ongoing fitness and probity obligations, and specifically initial and ongoing due diligence process, and in the context of compliance with Section 21 of the 2010 Act and the Certification Regulations, the Central Bank clarifies its expectations in relation to due diligence as follows: - all due diligence is applicable to the CF population to which the certification requirement applies; - all due diligence must be performed prior to appointment and on an ongoing basis, with limited exceptions relevant prior to appointment only (e.g. reference checks, interview or application, or record of previous experience) or which are applicable only in certain circumstances; and - the majority of due diligence must be assessed by the \triangleright firm/holding company itself in the case of PCFs and CF1-2.